Rafcoding/wdi-project-two/README.md

 Sneaker Freaker is a blog site for cool and trendy sneakers where users can upload their sneakers and post reviews about them.

-it is mandatory to register and login to access to the blog content.
+It is mandatory to register and login to access to the blog content.

 This is my second project from General Assembly's Web development course and was done in a week.
 It was my first project which involved using both front-end and back-end as well as fully RESTful routes.
 It was an individual project and made me understand the concept of incorporating data into web apps.